johnpeart/johnpeart.github.io/src/posts/blogpost/2022-04-20-eurovision-first-listens.md

   commentary: |
     Oh Iceland.
 Both your most recent chances to win Eurovision were kiboshed by Covid.
 For shame.

     Instead of doubling down on that winning formula, you do this.
-A calming and soothing ballad, yes, but it's hardly *Husavik*, is it?
+A calming and soothing ballad, yes, but it’s hardly *Husavik*, is it?

     Bring back Daði!